-Rule 7.1 Continuing Education Required Each chiropractic license shall be renewed yearly by submitting to the executive secretary of the Board a certificate, certified by a state chiropractic board and a state chiropractic association, verifying his attendance of at least twelve (12) hours of instruction in the latest chiropractic developments within the scope of Mississippi chiropractic practice.
-Each continuing education course must be approved by the Board.
+Rule 7.1 Continuing Education Required.
+Each chiropractic license shall be renewed yearly by submitting to the executive secretary of the Board a certificate, certified by a state chiropractic board and a state chiropractic association, verifying his attendance of at least twelve (12) hours of live and in-person instruction in the latest chiropractic developments within the scope of Mississippi chiropractic practice.
+Each continuing education course must be approved by the Board and must ensure that both the presenter and attendee are in-person.
 Three (3) of the required twelve (12) hours shall be instruction in the subject of risk management.
-Of the twelve (12) hours of instruction, up to six (6) hours may be obtained from virtual attendance of an on-line course(s).

-Rule 7.2 Exemptions Any licensed chiropractor who has reached age seventy-five (75) and does not practice or offer to practice chiropractic in the State of Mississippi shall be exempt from annual payment of the license renewal fee and from annual submission of continuing educational units.
+Rule 7.2 Exemptions.
+A licensed chiropractor who has reached the age of seventy-five (75) years and does not practice or offer to practice chiropractic in the State of Mississippi shall be exempt from the annual payment of the license renewal fee and from annual submission of continuing education hours.